ibm-cloud-docs/virtual-servers/vsi_provision_3rd-party.md

 ## Before you begin
 {: #before-you-begin-third-party-image}

-Before you begin, ensure that you have your {{site.data.keyword.cloud_notm}} catalog credentials set up.
+Before you begin, make sure that you have your {{site.data.keyword.cloud_notm}} catalog credentials set up.

 For the {{site.data.keyword.Bluemix_notm}} catalog, you must have an upgraded account to order virtual servers.
 For more information about upgrading your account, see [
 Account types](/docs/account?topic=account-accounts).